 In order to really understand my educational background and career choices made in the

-last twelve years and detailed in the previous pages, this (very long) article adresses the following issues:
+last thirteen years and detailed in the previous pages, this (very long) article adresses the following issues:

 - an introduction on the creative industries and globalization